Jimmy Warner: Aston Villa

 Born in Lozells, Birmingham, Warner began his football career with Milton F.C., before moving to Aston Villa in May 1886.
 He played for Aston Villa for six years, making a total of 101 appearances in all competitions.
 In 1887, he was a member of the Villa side which defeated Rangers 3–1 in the FA Cup semi-final, to set up a final against local rivals West Bromwich Albion.
 In the final, played at Kennington Oval on 2 April 1887, Albion were the favourites having been (defeated) finalists the previous year, and also having defeated Preston North End in the semi-final.
 In the first twenty minutes of the final, the Villa defence was put under heavy pressure, but "Warner played a brave game in goal, repeatedly foiling Albion's attempts to charge him, ball in hand, over his own goal-line."
 Warner successfully prevented the Albion forwards from scoring, and in the second half Villa score twice with goals by Archie Hunter and Dennis Hodgetts, to win the cup for the first time.

 On 8 September 1888, Villa made their first appearance in The Football League on the first day of the inaugural season, 1888–89.
 In the match against Wolverhampton Wanderers, Warner was in goal when defender Gershom Cox "had the misfortune of kicking the ball through his own goalposts".The final score was 1-1.
 Thus Cox scored and Warner conceded what was thought, until 2013, to be the first goal in the Football League.

-Warner played 21 of the 22 League games Aston Villa played in season 1888–89.
+Warner played 21 of the 22 League games Aston Villa played in the 1888–89 season.
 As a goalkeeper he played in a defence that achieved one League clean-sheet and kept the opposition to one-League-goal-in-a-match on no less than on eight occasions.
 In the first three league seasons, Warner was virtually ever-present, missing only two matches, with Villa gaining the runners-up spot in 1888–89.
 The following season, Villa were less successful finishing eighth in the table and were one of five clubs having to apply to be re-elected to the league.
 1890–91 was similar, with Villa finishing ninth and again having to suffer "the indignation of the re-election process".

 In 1891–92, injury restricted Warner to only eleven league appearances with Albert Hinchley replacing him.
 Warner was able to recover to appear in all five FA Cup matches, when Villa reached the final where they again met local rivals West Bromwich Albion.
 In the final, played at Kennington Oval on 19 March 1892, Warner and his colleagues in the Villa defence were no match for Billy Bassett and the Albion forwards who won the match comfortably 3–0, with goals from Jasper Geddes, Sammy Nicholls and Jack Reynolds.